m-lego/m65/notes/notenoughpins.md

 Now you will need a different
 matrix but in qmk this is made easy in the data driven approach, similar in zmk via a transorm.

-I will use as an example my 13x5 ortho in qmk was set up like:
+I will use as an example my mlego/m65 layout which is 13x5 ortho, and can be represented as a 5 rows 13 columns matrix, that is 18 pins.
+In qmk is set up like:

-the typical setup will look like:

 - the pins